sarahnguyen7/data-512-homework_2/README.md

     'Korea, North': 'Korea (North)'

 Additionally, the following 8 politicians are missing from REST API Call:

-Barbara Eibinger-Miedl
-Mehrali Gasimov
-Kyaw Myint
-André Ngongang Ouandji
-Tomás Pimentel
-Richard Sumah
-Segun ''Aeroland'' Adewale
-Bashir Bililiqo
+Barbara Eibinger-Miedl, Mehrali Gasimov, Kyaw Myint, André Ngongang Ouandji, Tomás Pimentel, Richard Sumah, Segun ''Aeroland'' Adewale, Bashir Bililiqo

 ## Special Considerations
 You should be a little careful with the data.
 Crawling Wikipedia categories to identify relevant page subsets can result in misleading and/or duplicate category labels.
 Naturally, the data crawl attempted to resolve these, but not all may have been caught.
 As well, Wikipedia categories are folksonomic, meaning there is very little control over how they are applied to pages.
 This means that the set of pages is very likely some kind of subset, and may have pages that are not actually about individual politicians.
 You should look for any data inconsistencies and document how you handle inconsistencies that you find.